 The selection at Jocom is decent.
 It’s clear the company began by targeting the local market but they are keen to expand to cater to expats’ tastes.

 A number of western favorites are featured including San Remo pastas and the French St. Delfour Jams.
-They are particularly weak in the organic, baking-flour, & dairy departments but offer organic eggs, one of the things I loath to pack and carry myself.
+They are particularly weak in the organic, baking-flour and dairy departments but offer organic eggs, one of the things I loath to pack and carry myself.
 We are also a fan of plain – vs. curry – Kentucky flour which is always sold out at my local market.

 Another feature I really appreciated was that certain items were listed as sold out.
 When planning my meals for the week, I could build on items that were definitely available vs. being faced with a last minute substitution.